 “Making money via processing is definitely still profitable for us.
 But we’ll also try to push our subscription model; however, it depends on us giving value that people are happy to pay for,” Kendyson remarks.

-So far, the startup has no less than 17,000 users and processed $270k (₦100m) in gross merchandise volume (GMV) last year.
+So far, the startup has no less than 17,000 users and processed $270k (₦100m) in revenue last year.
 For the founder, it shows there are more opportunities, and Selar is barely scratching the surface.

 The Selar team includes Kendyson as a solo founder alongside two content writers, a software engineer, and a salesperson.
 Since launching, the only outside investment the startup has gotten came in 2018 when it received the $10k Tony Elumelu Foundation grant.